 When you download the runtime environment, you automatically get access to NPM, one of the strongest Node.js advantages for web app development.
 It’s a free marketplace for Node.js packages where you can find additional functionality and ready-to-use code libraries.
 According to official statistics, more than 100,000 new packages are uploaded every week.

 As an open-source runtime environment, Node.js has one of the most active communities out there.
 Top Node.js developers share their tools, modules, frameworks, packages — all for free.

 Node.js community is incredibly active on GitHub, StackOverflow, Reddit.
 Developers even create group chats on Slack and Gitter that everyone can join.
 Members of the community review each other’s code, share reusable fragments, suggest frameworks, and answer all Node-related questions.
 It’s an excellent environment for growth, learning, and innovation.

 To help the technology grow, Joyent, the company that initially supported Node.js, created the Node.js Foundation, now united with JS Foundation, which all companies are free to join to help the tool grow.
 As for now, the list of foundation members includes Microsoft, IBM, Medium, PayPal, Trello, and others.

-This is one of the benefits of using Node js — it’s one of the few open-source projects that doesn’t limit itself to community resources only.
+This is one of the pros of Node.js application development — it’s one of the few open-source projects that doesn’t limit itself to community resources only.
 Node.js has access to multiple corporate resources that contribute to its fast growth.

+If you are not sure about the backend technology for your next project and still have questions about Node.js pros and cons, TechMagic is available to you.
 Our team knows how to choose the best JS modules and frameworks for a particular web app concept.
-If you’d like to develop a web app or transfer an existing one to Node.js — contact us.
+If you’d like to develop a web app or transfer an existing one to Node.js or you have an inquiry concerning Node.js web application development services — contact us.
 We will get back to you with our case studies and practical insights.